Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/README.md

    The first task is to construct a knowledge base of political entities (people) of interest.

-   The knowledge base of people of interest is constructed from the `facebook/knowledge_base` section of [`facebook/facebook.ipynb`](https://github.com/Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/blob/main/facebook/facebook.ipynb).
+   The knowledge base of people of interest is constructed from the `knowledge_base` section of [`facebook/facebook.ipynb`](https://github.com/Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/blob/main/facebook/facebook.ipynb).
 The input to the file is the data sourced from the 2022 WMP persons file [person_2022.csv](https://github.com/Wesleyan-Media-Project/datasets/blob/main/people/person_2022.csv).
 The script constructs one sentence for each person with a basic description.
 Districts and party are sourced from the 2022 WMP candidates file [wmpcand_120223_wmpid.csv](https://github.com/Wesleyan-Media-Project/datasets/blob/main/candidates/wmpcand_120223_wmpid.csv), a comprehensive file with names of candidates.

    The knowledge base has four columns that include entities' `id`, `name`, `descr` (for description), and `aliases`.
 Examples of aliases include Joseph R. Biden being referred to as Joe or Robert Francis O’Rourke generally being known as Beto O’Rourke.
 Here is an example of one row in the knowledge base: